-VI.
+VII.
 Federal Wage Rate Certification

-The federal wage rate certification statement is included at the end of this document.
+The federal wage rate certification statement is included in Appendix C at the end of this document.

-VII.
+VIII.
 Summary

 This project will have a positive impact on the economy at the local, state, and national levels.
 Rehabilitation of the NETEX line will assure the provision of continued freight rail service in the region, increase rail capacity, and provide economic development and employment opportunities for counties in northeast Texas.
-The four counties included in the FY2014 TIGER project area are Hunt, Delta, Hopkins, and Franklin.
+The four counties included in the FY2015 TIGER project area are Hunt, Delta, Hopkins, and Franklin.
 Of these four counties, three counties have per-capita income lower than the state average and a significant percentage of the population is below the poverty level.
 The project will have a positive direct and indirect impact on economic competiveness, livability in the region, safety enhancement, environmental sustainability, employment levels, and highway maintenance costs.
-The FY2014 TIGER funds requested will get the 69.6 miles of NETEX mainline track, sidings, and spurs into a "state of good repair" and promote sustainable economic growth in the region.
+The FY2015 TIGER funds requested will get the 69.6 miles of NETEX mainline track, sidings, and spurs into a "state of good repair" and promote sustainable economic growth in the region.
 The project has broad support in the region and the state.
 The funds requested to improve the excepted track to FRA Class 2 standards represent a minimal investment with a good benefits-to-cost ratio.
-The funding of this Rehabilitation Project will quickly generate jobs and provide short and long-term benefits to the region, state, and nation, making this a responsible and appropriate use of FY2014 TIGER funds.
+The funding of this Rehabilitation Project will quickly generate jobs and provide short and long-term benefits to the region, state, and nation, making this a responsible and appropriate use of FY2015 TIGER funds.

-VIII.
+IX.
 Application Materials & Resources

-The complete application package submitted by NETEX for FY2014 TIGER Discretionary Grant funds consists of the following components:
+The complete application package submitted by NETEX for FY2015 TIGER Discretionary Grant funds consists of the following components:

 Application Form

 Application for Federal Assistance (SF-424)

-Grant Application Narrative (this document)
+Grant Application Narrative (this document)\

+Captra Capital Matching Funds Contribution Letter (Appendix A in this document)\

+Summary of Variations Between Final and Pre-Application (Appendix B in this document)\

-Federal Wage Rate Certification (attached to this document)
+Federal Wage Rate Certification (Appendix C in this document)\

-Benefit-Cost Analysis Spreadsheet
+Benefit-Cost Analysis Spreadsheet\

-NETEX Rehabilitation Project Map
+NETEX Rehabilitation Project Map\

-Categorical Exclusion Worksheet (NEPA/CATEX)
+Categorical Exclusion Worksheet (NEPA/CATEX)\

-CATEX Local Agency Response Letters
+CATEX Local Agency Response Letters\

-Legislative Approvals and Letters of Support
+Legislative Approvals and Letters of Support\

-Supplemental Images
+Supplemental Images\

-These materials are provided on the NETEX TIGER Grant Application web page at www.NETEXrail.org/tiger/.
+\ These materials are provided on the NETEX TIGER Grant Application web page at www.NETEXrail.org/tiger/.